Request a free quote Phone Icon

 Injection molding lead costs tend to be more expensive than CNC machining because you need a mold to produce your part.
 The mold cost depends on its complexity and size.
 Consider how many pieces you will need to make.
 Because injection molds can only create one part at a time, you may need to invest in several molds to meet your demand.

-A CNC machine only needs a CAD file and block of material to begin a project, so the lead costs of CNC machining make it a more cost-effective alternative to injection molding.
+A CNC machine only needs a CAD file and a block of material to begin a project, so the lead costs of CNC machining make it a more cost-effective alternative to injection molding.

 If you need parts right away, CNC machining is your best bet.
 A machinist can create a CAD drawing within a few days and begin working upon completion, so your lead time will be fairly short.
 Once production begins, it is a quick process — cutting away from existing material takes less time than producing a whole new piece.